 Sunday 9 April 2017

 Work is well underway for the 2017 Jumble.
-We have our first trader booked already and are hoping for a record turnout in 2017.
+We have our first traders booked already and are hoping for a record turnout in 2017 - both Traders and visitors

 Pitch prices and gate entry costs have been held the same.